danielfett/draft-dpop/main.md

 :   A JSON array containing a list of the JWS `alg` values supported by the authorization server for DPoP proof JWTs.

+## Client Registration Metadata {#client-meta}

+This document introduces the following new client registration metadata [@RFC7591] parameter to indicate that the client always uses DPoP when communicating with authorization servers.

+`always_uses_dpop`
+:   Boolean value specifying whether the client always uses DPoP.
+If omitted, the default value is `false`.

+If `true`, the authorization server MUST reject requests from this client that do not contain the DPoP header.

 # Public Key Confirmation {#Confirmation}

 Resource servers MUST be able to reliably identify whether